 A born adventurer, I was determined to learn the French language and culture, but summer camp, France was not.
-The French host family I stayed with offered a surprisingly tepid welcome, resulting in a rather lonely home-life.
-Having only finished French II, I could barely discuss the weather, let alone any other topic, which made making friends nearly impossible.
-My “silent period” of language learning lasted three months, as I sat bewildered among my peers at school listening intently, yet unable to understand the fast-paced conversations around me.
-Incapable of communicating with anyone, I turned inward, shedding my extroverted, exuberant disposition for an introspective one.
-Thus I became a prolific letter writer, maintaining dozens of English-speaking pen pals back in the US, and tracking our progress on a chart so I knew whose turn it was to write next.
+The French host family I stayed with offered a surprisingly tepid welcome.
+Having only finished French II, I could barely discuss the weather, let alone any other topic, which made making friends a bit of a challenge.
+I entered the very normal “silent period” of language learning, as I sat bewildered among my peers at school listening intently, yet unable to understand the fast-paced conversations around me.

 In spite of these challenges, and with a determined spirit and an anthropological mind, I absorbed and learned as much as I could about the French people and their mores.
-I took hundreds of photos with my Pentax k1000, drew the nearby mountains, and wrote and wrote.
-Jewel’s very depressing album, Sprit, played on repeat in my bedroom: her lyrics resonated intensely with my emotions at the time.
-“You realize your standard of living somehow got stuck on survive… When you’re standing in deep water, you’re bailing yourself out with a straw […] Well it’s these little times, it’s helpful to remind, it’s nothing without love…” Hearing her words, I somehow knew I could persevere.
+I took hundreds of photos with my Pentax K-1000, drew the nearby mountains, and wrote and wrote.

-At school I eventually became friends with a girl named Caroline who had studied in the US, a few hippie kids in my class, and the Arab boys who rode the same bus to school.
+At school I became friends with a girl named Caroline who had studied in the US, a few hippie kids in my class, and the Arab boys who rode the same bus to school.
 Those friendships buoyed me through the winter as I looked forward to seeing them every school day.
-Still quite language deficient and lonely at home, I stayed relatively quiet and introspective.
 On the weekends I focused my energy on grasping the French cultural patterns, and felt grateful to my host family for bringing me along on their trips to visit historic villages and to shop at local flea markets.
 I delighted in observing the people around me and letting the beauty of the southern French architecture wash over me.

 Due to an unforeseeable problem, I was unable to live with my host family for the last three months of my year in France, and it looked like I would need to return home early, as no other families were prepared to host me.
 There were many trans-Atlantic phone calls and meetings between my parents and the staff at my school in the US.
-It was a very tenuous time for me, and I felt very anxious about what my future would be.
 I wanted very much to finish the year and have the full experience I had signed up for, but no solution seemed to fit.
 My friends at school were very supportive, and in the end Caroline’s family, who had previously hosted an Australian exchange student, agreed to adopt me.

 And adopt me they did!

 Within a short time with this new family, I felt like I was “home.”
 Caroline’s two younger brothers welcomed me into the fold, and before I knew it I was laughing to Alexandre’s antics and conspiring with Nicolas about who-knows-what.
 My new French parents were filled with warmth and I settled in easily with the five of them.
-The following three months were filled with laughter and a restorative sense of family that had been thus far lacking during my time abroad.
+The following three months were filled with laughter and a restorative sense of family.

 I returned to the United States at the end of the year abroad with extraordinary memories of the people and places of France.
 I had visited chateaus and cathedrals, and walked the streets of Paris, Lyon, Nice, Marseille, Avignon and countless tiny towns and villages.
 I had tasted more cheeses than I thought could possibly exist, and I could speak French well, though with terrible grammar and the sometimes-vulgar vocabulary typical of high school students.